codelibs/fess-docs/en/13.16/admin/failureurl-guide.rst

 Display Failure URL
 --------------

-Select System Info > Failure URL in the left menu to display a list page of failure urls, as below.
+Select System Info > Failure URL in the left menu to display a list page of failure URLs, as below.

 |image0|